yaqi-lyu/SSW.Rules.Content/rules/sound-message-box/rule.md

 DialogResult result = MessageBox.Show(this, message, caption, buttons);
 ```

-::: bad
-Figure: Bad example - The sound on the button is hardcoded in this code snippet
+**Figure: Bad example - The sound on the button is hardcoded in this code snippet**
 :::

+::: good

 ```csharp
 string message = "You did not enter a server name.
 Cancel this operation?";